stanford-centaur/pono/README.md

 # IMPORTANT NOTE: the clocks are not
 # automatically toggled if you use this option
 # clk2fflogic;

-# If an assumption is flopped, you might
-# see strange behavior at the last state
-# (because the clock hasn't toggled)
-# this command ensures that assumptions
-# hold at every state
-chformal -assume -early;

 # This turns all undriven signals into
 # inputs